bono-cms/Dictionary/README.md

 ## Usage example

-Usage is straightforward—just create a dictionary item in the administration panel and render it wherever you need it in your template.
+Usage is straightforward — just create a dictionary item in the administration panel and render it wherever you need it in your template.

     <p>
-        <?= $dictionary('..alias or id..');
+        <?= $dictionary('..alias or id..'); ?>
     </p>